Enmoladas (Chicken Mole Enchiladas)

 Recipe for Enmoladas De Pollo

-They are very popular throughout Mexico but specially in the south.
-It is just a type of Enchilada but instead of using a chile base sauce, they’re made with a mole sauce to coat the tortillas.
+What is an Enmolada actually?
+It is just a type of “Enchilada” but instead of using a chile base sauce, they’re made with a mole sauce to coat the tortillas.
 The fillings can vary according to taste and dietary preferences.
+They are very popular throughout Mexico but specially in the south where Mole is a staple in everyday recipes.

 Three mole enchiladas on a white plate topped with sesame seeds, queso fresco and onion slices and Mexican red rice on the side.